apache/kylin/website/docs/modeling/load_data/segment_operation_settings/segment_merge.md

 ### <span id="auto">Auto Merge</span>

 Merging Segments is very simple, but requires manual triggering of the merge from time to time.
 When there are multiple projects and models in the production environment, it becomes very cumbersome to trigger the merge operation one by one.
-Therefore, Kyligence Enterprise provides a segment automatic merging solution.
+Therefore, Apache Kylin provides a segment automatic merging solution.
 - [Auto-Merge settings](#setting)
 - [Auto-merge strategy](#strategy)
 - [Choose Segment](#choose)